larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # rsync -a $BACKUP/etc/nova/ /etc/nova/

+Remount or restore the contents of `/var/lib/nova`:

+    # rsync -a $BACKUP/var/lib/nova/ /var/lib/nova/

+Or edit your `/etc/fstab` appropriately and:

+    # mount /var/lib/nova

 Modify `nova.conf` to cap the compute API at an Icehouse-compatible version by adding the following to the `upgrade-levels` section of the config file: